PURIFY

 On MacOS, you can also install most of the dependencies with Homebrew e.g.

-brew install boost fftw eigen yaml-cpp spdlog catch2
+brew install boost fftw eigen yaml-cpp catch2 [onnxruntime]

-The SOPT library includes an interface to TensorFlow for using trained models as priors in the Forward-Backward optimization algorithm.
-To build PURIFY with TensorFlow capability, some extra steps are currently required.
-We aim to simplify the build process in a future release.
+The SOPT library includes an interface to ONNXrt for using trained models as priors in the Forward-Backward optimization algorithm.
+To build PURIFY with ONNXrt capability, you need to enable ONNXrt support also in SOPT using the onnxrt option when running the cmake command.

 Testing